Jarvisismy-copilot/README-Generator/README.md

   ## Usage

-  Clone the repository, run the install command and then 'node index' or
+  Clone the repository, run the install command and then 'npm start' or
-  'npm test'.
+  'node index'

   Then navigate to the localhost port.

   ### Deployed Link